 • full_responses (if return_full_responses = TRUE): A list-column where each element is a character vector of all raw text model outputs (or error strings).

-Get Typicality Ratings from Hugging Face Models
+Get Typicality Ratings from Large Language Models

 Modes